A chart file is a JSON file that contains the chart data. For an example of a complete chart file, see the chart of Sunniesnow Sample.

 .properties

-: float number.angle
+: float number.text

 (optional): string (default: ""